GAO Bid Protests

 If you believe that an agency failed to properly prepare the solicitation terms, establish a competitive range, or evaluate proposals (among other things), a GAO bid protest attorney may be able to help make things right.

-If you are considering filing a GAO bid protest, contact the bid protest attorneys at Koprince Law LLC.
-Drawing on our team’s experience and knowledge of the federal contracting regulations and GAO case law, Koprince Law can
+If you are considering filing a GAO bid protest, contact the bid protest attorneys at Koprince McCall Pottroff LLC.
+Drawing on our team’s experience and knowledge of the federal contracting regulations and GAO case law, Koprince McCall Pottroff LLC can

 prepare a thorough GAO protest on your behalf to maximize your chances of success.